typehero/typehero/CONTRIBUTING.md

    the overall purpose of the work and the ticket is referenced either in the PR or the body of the commit message.
 See [Commits](#commits) for example commits.
 5. When ready, put up a PR that links from your fork.
+For UI based changes append `?template=ui.md` to the URL, and for non-UI based changes append `?template=other.md` to the URL.
+This will pre-populate some fields for you to fill in to assist our reviewers when looking over your PR.

 ## References